wothke/websid/README.md

 ## Howto build:

-You'll need Emscripten; see http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html (I did not need to perform ANY additions or manual changes on the installation).
+You'll need Emscripten; see http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html .
+In case you want to compile to WebAssembly (see respective "WASM" switch in the make-scripts) then you'll need at least emscripten 1.37.29 (for use of WASM you'll then also need a recent version of my respective "WebAudio ScriptProcessor music player").

 The below instructions assume a command prompt has been opened within the "websid" folder, and that the Emscripten environment vars have been set (run emsdk_env.bat).

 Running the makeEmscripten.bat will generate a JavaScript 'Tiny'R'Sid' library (backend_tinyrsid.js) including necessary interface APIs.
 This lib is directly written into the web-page example in the "htdocs" sub-folder.
 (This generated lib is used from some manually written JavaScript/WebAudio code, see htdocs/stdlib/scriptprocessor_player.min.js).
-Study the example in "htdocs" for how the player is used.
+Study the example in "htdocs" for how the player is used. (disclaimer: the .sh version of the make-script has been contributed by somebody else and I am not maintaing it or verifying that it still works)

 ## Change log